phpearth/docs/php/ref/oop/dic.md

 is a prerequisite.

 Dependency injection container is very useful and recommended way of managing class dependencies.
-It is a utility which helps you to implement the dependency injection pattern in your application.
+It is an utility which helps you to implement the dependency injection pattern in your application.

 Dependency injection container is a combination of container design pattern,